Why Browser Extension Visibility is a Must for Modern IT

 The Shadow IT Link

 Shadow IT isn’t limited to full applications or devices.
 In fact, browser extensions are often the most common form of unapproved software.
+Why?

 Because they don’t trigger the usual software deployment processes.
 They’re installed directly by end-users through browser stores, bypassing traditional controls.
 That means: